 Edward Boyer, MD, PhD, professor of emergency medicine, explains how kratom, a Southeast Asian leaf and natural painkiller sometimes used as a substitute for people coping with heroin addiction, works by binding to opioid receptors.

 Paul R. Thompson, PhD, professor of biochemistry & molecular pharmacology, explains how protein arginine deiminases (PADs) may be a viable treatment alternative for autoimmune disorders.

-Jonathan Kay, MD, professor of medicine, is quoted in a story about a new study which found that patients taking a tumor necrosis factor inhibitor (TNFi) for spondyloarthritis (SpA) are not at increased risk for cancer.
+Jonathan Kay, MD, professor of medicine, said that new research shows that patients with spondyloarthritis taking tumor necrosis factor (TNF) inhibitors for the treatment of rheumatoid arthritis are not at increased risk for developing malignancies.